-Feasting and game playing were typical, and according to some Irish stories, attendees often imbibed generously in alcoholic beverages.
+Feasting and games were important.
 In order to keep hungry ghosts and faeries from entering their homes, the Celts also placed food offerings in front of their doorways.
-In some places, hosts set places at the table for deceased loved ones, because when the loved ones arrived they could grant blessings upon the family to help them survive the winter.
+Hosts set places at the table for deceased loved ones in preparation of their visitations.
+When families took care of the spirits, the spirits could grant blessings upon the family to help them survive the winter.
 The villagers also dressed up in masks to disguise themselves as ghosts when they went out because they believed spirits were attracted to the living.

 The Transition from Samhain to Halloween

-The origin of Halloween had pagan and polytheistic roots.
-Because this was contrary to Christian beliefs, many historians believe that the Roman Catholic Church wanted to weed out pagan festivals.
-So they replaced them with their own sanctioned celebrations.
-Therefore, the Church transformed Feralia and possibly another Roman festival, Lemuria (May 13), into All Martyrs’ Day.
-It started on May 13, 609 (or 610), when Pope Boniface IV dedicated the pagan temple, The Pantheon, to Saint Mary and all martyrs.
-In 837 AD Pope Gregory III changed the date of All Martyrs’ Day to November 1 to replace Samhain.
-He also included all saints into the holiday.
+On May 13, 609 CE (or 610), Pope Boniface IV dedicated the Pantheon – originally a Pagan temple – to Saint Mary and all martyrs.
+In 837 CE Pope Gregory III changed the date of All Martyrs’ Day to November 1 to replace Samhain.
+He also added all saints to the martyrs.
 In ancient usage, the word “hallow” also meant a saint or holy person.
 Thus, All Saints’ Day took on other names: All Hallows, Feast of All Saints, and Hallowmas.

 The day before All Saints’ Day was known as All Hallows’ Eve or All Saints’ Eve.
-Samhain, sah-ween, was blended with the Christian holiday and became Halloween, the contraction of All Hallows’ Evening.
+Samhain, sah-ween, was blended with the Catholic holiday and became Halloween, the contraction of All Hallows’ Evening.

 Halloween Traditions That Have Celtic Roots

-Another tradition is trick-or-treating, which in general, is synonymous with Halloween.
-It may have its roots in pagan customs.
-Villagers would prepare lush banquets to greet the spirits as the spirits roamed from home to home.
+Another tradition is trick-or-treating, which, today, is synonymous with Halloween.
+This custom may also have its roots in Pagan customs.
+The Celts prepared lush banquets to greet the spirits as the spirits roamed from home to home.
 As the night came to a close, costumed villagers led the ghosts away in a parade to the edge town.
-Some say that a Druid practice of begging for materials for the community bonfire may have been influential to trick-or-treating.
-Scholars have also postulated that the Celts dressed up pretending to be spirits of winter who would offer a blessing in return for an offering.
+Some speculate that a Druid practice of begging for materials for the community bonfire may have been influential to trick-or-treating.
+Scholars also suggest that the villagers dressed up pretending to be spirits of winter who would offer a blessing in return for an offering.

 Other Related Articles: